 This course presents a study in the history of English Literature by means of lectures, discussions of the texts, and class reports on assigned reading.
 The aim is not only to apply principles of literary appreciation to standard selections, but also to study the work of the individual author in relation to the period in which he lived.
-Texts: Albert, A History of English Literature; Cunliffe, Pyre, and Young, Century Readings in English Literature.
+Texts: Long, English Literature; Cunliffe, Pyre, and Young, Century Readings in English Literature.

 271. THE ENGLISH BIBLE.
-Elective, both semesters and summer school.
+Elective, first semester.
 Class work, three hours.
 Three semester credits.
 Prerequisite: English Literature.
 Professor Conover.